 In-browser capture opens in a new tab.

-- Your browser will pop up a message asking for permission to access the computer's camera and microphone.
+- Your browser will send a message asking permission to access the computer's camera and microphone.
 Click Allow.

 See Allowing Access to Camera and Microphone below if you accidentally click Block or do not see this popup.

 - Select the inputs you want to record.
-These are discussed in more detail below, but your options include any available camera, any available microphone, and the computer screen, with specific options for WHAT item in the screen you want to capture.
+These are discussed in more detail below, but your options include any available camera, any available virtual background, any available microphone, and the computer screen, with specific options for what item on the screen you want to capture.

-- Click the Record button, identified in the below figure.
+- Click the Record button, identified in the figure below.

-- When you are finished recording, click the Stop button (the square), from the control options identified in the below figure.
+- When you are finished recording, click the Stop button (the square) from the control options identified in the figure below.

-Your other control options include a pause button to pause recording, and an X or cancel button, which cancels recording entirely and discards (permanently) anything recorded to that point.
-You will see a warning message if you select to cancel.
+Your other control options include a pause button to pause the recording and an X or cancel button, which cancels recording entirely and discards (permanently) anything recorded to that point.
+If you select to cancel, you will see a warning message.

-- The recording immediately stops and begins uploading to your Echo360 library.
+The recording immediately stops and begins uploading to your EchoVideo library.

-- After upload, use the Screen download icon or the Camera download icon that appear at the bottom of the browser capture window to download either/both parts of your recording to your local machine.
+- Optionally, after uploading, click the Download icon and then the Screen Capture icon or the Audio Capture icon at the bottom of the browser capture window to download either / both parts of your recording to your local machine.
 Both icons are shown below.

-Each visual input is downloaded as a separate MP4 file or WebM file, depending on the browser you are using.
-The Echo360 processor combines them into single capture playback within the platform, but locally they are separate recordings.
+Each visual input is downloaded as a separate MP4 or WebM file depending on your browser.
+The EchoVideo processor combines them into single capture playback within the platform, but locally they are separate recordings.

 - When you are finished using the browser capture application, close the tab to exit.

-When processing of your uploaded recording is finished, you can view, edit, and share your new media.
+You can view, edit, and share your new media when your uploaded recording is processed.
 One thing you will want to do is rename your new media.
-By default the media name will look something like Browser Capture @ 2022-04-14T12:47:30.203Z including the date and time of the recording.
+By default, the media name will look something like Browser Capture @ 2022-04-14T12:47:30.203Z and include the date and time of the recording.
 Use the Edit Details option to rename the media to something more descriptive.

 Naming your capture